 1. For the quarterly period ended .
-March 31, 2024 2.
+September 30, 2025 2.
 Commission identification number 11163 3.
 BIR Tax Identification No 000-471-497-000 4.
 Exact name of issuer as specified in its charter PHILCOMSAT HOLDINGS CORPORATION 5.
 Province, country or other jurisdiction of incorporation or organization Philippines 6.
 Industry Classification Code: (SEC Use Only) 7.
 Address of issuer's principal office 316 Sen. Gil Puyat Avenue, Makati City Postal Code 1200 8.
 Issuer's telephone number, including area code (632) 815-9556 9.
 Former name, former address and former fiscal year, if changed since last report Not Applicable 10.
 Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each Class Number of shares of common stock outstanding and amount of debt outstanding Common Shares 996,391,254
+Title of each Class amount outstanding Number of shares of common stock outstanding and of debt Common Shares 996,391,254